 2Department of Midwifery, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-3Department of Clinical Psychology, University of Social Walfare and Rehabilitation Sciences, Tehran, Iran
+3Department of Clinical Psychology, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran

-Keywords : Dietary intake, Motivational interviewing, Preconception, Overweight, Obesity
+Keywords : Motivational interviewing, Preconception, Overweight, Obesity, Dietary intake

-Materials and Methods: This randomized controlled trial was conducted on 70 overweight & obese women (body mass index≥25), aged 18-35 years in preconception period who referred to health centers in Tabriz, Iran.
-Twenty-four hr. food record was completed by women for 3 days and participants’ weights were measured before and 8 weeks after intervention.
-Using random blocking and the allocation ratio of 1:1, the participants were divided into two groups of motivational interviewing (6 sessions of training and motivational interviewing) and control (routine preconception care).
-The criterion for primary outcome was the mean macro nutrient intake 8 weeks after the intervention.
-All analyses were done according to intention to treat.
+Materials and Methods: This randomized controlled trial was conducted on 70 overweight and obese women (body mass index ≥25) within the age range of 18-35 years in the preconception period referred to health centers in Tabriz, Iran.
+Twenty-four-hour food records were completed by women for 3 days and participants" weights were measured before and 8 weeks after the intervention.
+Using a random block design and the allocation ratio of 1:1, the participants were divided into MI (6 sessions of training and MI) and control (routine preconception care) groups.
+The criterion for the primary outcome was the mean macronutrient intake 8 weeks after the intervention.
+All analyses were done according to intention to treat method.